rmathisen-aws/Aurora_Multi-AZ_Read_Replica/README.md

 **7) Clean up!! (~5 min)** \
 Terminate RDS EC2 Instance \
 Delete the Reader cluster \
 Delete the Writer cluster.
-To do this, select whether or not you want to create a final snapshot, acknowledge and confirm the deletion.
+To do this, select whether or not you want to create a final snapshot, acknowledge, and confirm the deletion.